matusnovak/doxybook2/README.md

 ## Requirements

 This tool has been compiled and tested on Windows (win32 and win64), Linux (amd64 and arm64), and OSX (amd64).
 Using any other architecture, such as power PC, is not guaranteed to work.
 You will also need Doxygen 1.8.16 or newer.
 Doxygen 1.8.15 is supported but I do not recommend it.
 Windows arm64 not tested and not supported at this moment.
 No dependencies, simply download the executable file from the GitHub release page.
+If using Windows, you will need [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## Install

-Go to https://github.com/matusnovak/doxybook2/releases and download the precompiled binary in the zip file for your target platform. `doxybook2-linux-arm64` should work out of the box on Raspberry Pi, and the windows version needs [Visual C++ redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+Go to https://github.com/matusnovak/doxybook2/releases and download the precompiled binary in the zip file for your target platform. `doxybook2-linux-arm64` should work out of the box on Raspberry Pi, and the windows version needs [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 The binary file `doxybook2.exe` is located in the `bin` folder in the zip file.
 Put it somewhere in your system and add it to the `PATH`.
 That's it.

 ## Install from source